 I.23.
 Administrative procedures should be established and implemented for effective control of combustible materials throughout the plant.
 The written procedures should establish controls for delivery, storage, handling, transport and use of combustible solids, liquids and gases.
 Consideration should be given to the prevention of fire related explosions within or adjacent to areas identified as important to safety.
-For areas identified as important to safety, the procedures should establish controls for

-- combustible materials associated with normal plant operations and those which may might be introduced in activities related to maintenance or modifications. - I.24.
+For areas identified as important to safety, the procedures should establish controls for combustible materials associated with normal plant operations and those which may be introduced in activities related to maintenance or modifications.

+I.24.
 Written procedures should be established and enforced to minimize the amount of transient (i.e. non-permanent) combustible materials, particularly packaging materials, in areas identified as important to safety.
-Such materials should be removed as soon as the activity is completed (or at regular intervals) or willshould be temporarily stored in approved containers or storage areas. - I.25.
+Such materials should be removed as soon as the activity is completed (or at regular intervals) or will be temporarily stored in approved containers or storage areas.

+I.25.
 The total fire load due to combustible materials in each area identified as important to safety should be maintained as low as reasonably practicable, with account taken of the fire resistance rating of the compartment boundaries.
-Records should be maintained that document the estimated or calculated existing fire load as well as the maximum permissible fire load in each fire areadefined in the hazard analysis. - I.26.
+Records should be maintained that document the estimated or calculated existing fire load as well as the maximum permissible fire load in each fire area.

+I.26.
 The use of combustible materials in the furnishings of the plant should be minimized.
-Combustible materials should not be used for decorative or other non-essential effect in areas identified as important to safety. - I.27.
-Administrative controls should be established and implemented to ensure that areas important to safety are inspected periodically in order to evaluate the general fire loading and plant housekeeping conditions, and to ensure that means of access and escape routes for manual fire-fightingfirefighting are not blocked.
-Administrative controls should also be established and implemented to ensure that the actual fire load is kept within permissible limits. - I.28.
+Combustible materials should not be used for decorative or other non-essential effect in areas identified as important to safety.

+I.27.
+Administrative controls should be established and implemented to ensure that areas important to safety are inspected periodically in order to evaluate the general fire loading and plant housekeeping conditions, and to ensure that means of access and escape routes for manual fire-fighting are not blocked.
+Administrative controls should also be established and implemented to ensure that the actual fire load is kept within permissible limits.

+1.28.
 Administrative procedures should be established and implemented to provide effective control of temporary fire loads in areas identified as important to safety during maintenance and modification activities.
 These procedures should cover combustible solids, liquids and gases, their containment and their storage locations in relation to other hazardous material such as oxidizing agents.
 These administrative procedures should also include a procedure for issuing work permits that necessitate in-plant review and approval of proposed work activities before the start of work to determine the potential effect on fire safety.
-The on-site personnel responsible for reviewing work activities for potential temporary fire loads should determine whether the proposed work activity is permissible and should specify any additional fire protection measures that are needed (such as the provision of portable fire extinguishers or the use of a fire watch officer, as appropriate). - I.29.
+The on-site personnel responsible for reviewing work activities for potential temporary fire loads should determine whether the proposed work activity is permissible and should specify any additional fire protection measures that are needed (such as the provision of portable fire extinguishers or the use of a fire watch officer, as appropriate).

+I.29.
 Administrative procedures should be established and implemented to control the storage, handling, transport and use of flammable and combustible solids and liquids in areas identified as important to safety.
-The procedures should be in accordance with national practice and should provide controls for solids and liquids.
+The procedures should be accordance with national practice and should provide controls for solids and liquids.

-I.30. -- Controls for solids should take into account the following:
+I.30.
+Controls for solids should take into account the following: